jquast/blessed/docs/examples.rst

 ------------
 https://github.com/jquast/blessed/blob/master/bin/on_resize.py

-This program installs a SIGWINCH signal handler, which detects screen resizes while also polling for input, displaying keypresses.
+This program uses in-band resize notifications when available, with a SIGWINCH signal handler as a fallback on Unix.
+On Windows, native console resize events are used automatically.

-This demonstrates how a program can react to screen resize events.
+This demonstrates how a program can react to screen resize events cross-platform.

 .. _plasma.py: